YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 ![](Stability-of-School-Academic-Performance_files/figure-markdown_github/unnamed-chunk-10-1.png)

-When we created a graph with school mean score distributions for each subject, we found that not only were the scores for the Russian exam higher, but they also exhibited lower variability.
-In other words, schools tend to have more consistent results in the Russian subject exam from year to year compared to math.
-Our visual analysis was further supported by the results of a paired t-test, which compared the variance of individual scores for each school from 2015-2019 in Russian and math.
-The difference was found to be statistically significant, indicating that scores in Russian have lower variance compared to math.
+When we created a graph with school mean score distributions for each subject, we found that not only were the scores for the Russian language exam higher, but they also exhibited lower variability.
+In other words, schools tend to have more consistent results in the Russian language exam from year to year compared to Mathematics.
+Our visual analysis was further supported by the results of a paired t-test, which compared the variance of individual scores for each school from 2015-2019 in Russian and Mathematics.
+The difference was found to be statistically significant, indicating that scores in Russian have lower variance compared to Mathematics.
 These findings underscore the importance of subject-specific analysis when examining academic performance stability.

 ``` r
 library(tidyr)